 8. Confidential Information.

 a.
 Confidentiality.
 The Parties acknowledge that they will each provide to the other Confidential Information as part of carrying out the terms of this Agreement.
 Company and Customer will be both a Receiving Party and a Disclosing Party at different times.
 The Receiving Party agrees that it will not (i) use any such Confidential Information in any way, except for the exercise of its rights and performance of its obligations under this Agreement, or (ii) disclose any such Confidential Information to any third party, other than furnishing such Confidential Information to its employees, consultants, and subcontractors, who are subject to the safeguards and confidentiality obligations contained in this Agreement and who require access to the Confidential Information in the performance of the obligations under this Agreement.
+Notwithstanding the foregoing, Customer shall be permitted to disclose eMDs’ information that may otherwise be considered Confidential Information if such disclosure is made in accordance with Section 8(d) of these General Terms and Conditions.
 In the event that the Receiving Party is required by applicable law to make any disclosure of any of the Disclosing Party’s Confidential Information, by subpoena, judicial or administrative order or otherwise, the Receiving Party will, to the extent not prohibited by law, rule or order, first give written notice of such requirement to the Disclosing Party, permit the Disclosing Party to intervene in any relevant proceedings to protect its interests in the Confidential Information, and provide full cooperation and assistance to the Disclosing Party in seeking to obtain such protection, at the Disclosing Party’s sole expense.

 b.
 HIPAA Compliance.
 The parties agree to comply with the Business Associate Addendum, available online at http://www.emds.com/legal/ and incorporated by reference, documenting the assurances and other requirements respecting the use and disclosure of Protected Health Information.
 Notwithstanding the foregoing, as the covered entity, it is Customer’s responsibility to protect the privacy and security of its individually identified health information created by, maintained in or transmitted through the Software or Services.
 It is also Customer’s responsibility to ensure that it obtains all appropriate and necessary authorizations and consents to use or disclose any individually identifiable health information in compliance with all federal and state privacy laws, rules and regulations, including but not limited to the Health Insurance Portability and Accountability Act.
 Notwithstanding the foregoing, Customer understands that the internet and any use of the internet is not a completely secure, completely private, or completely reliable system.
 Company will take those precautions Company deems reasonable and appropriate in its sole discretion to secure the Software and Services, but Company makes no warranty that the Software and Services will be uninterrupted, error-free, or completely secure against loss of data, misuse or attack of any form by end users or other individuals or entities.
 Customer is required to only use internet (online) connections and internet services that are each provided from within the United States and that are: (1) properly secured and protected from unauthorized and illegal use, and (2) in compliance with the applicable laws and regulations of the United States.